BasileTrujillo/slim-oop-skeleton/README.md

 # Slim 3 Skeleton

-This is a skeleton project for Slim 3 that includes the following usefull dependencies :
+This is a full POO skeleton project for Slim 3 that includes the following usefull dependencies :

 * Twig
 * Slim Flash Messages